 Gateway initiated a Gateway to Vaccination campaign in 2021 targeting nearly 800 senior citizens believed to lack internet access.
 Utilizing postal mail, phone interaction and digital work-arounds, Gateway secured vaccinations for more than 100 people.

 Working directly with the County Administrator’s office, we developed a stop-gap, senior-friendly system to bypass the complex online process that challenged older citizens.
 We built our own backend database to house required data and digitally transferred that information to the County office on a daily basis.
 The County office, in turn, sent unique client codes and appointment details back to our Gateway coordinator.
 Our peer volunteers – “buddies”- then reached back to our clients and coordinated the details including transportation options when needed.

 All of our outreach endeavors are designed to be inclusive.
-We do not need the concept of membership.
+We do not employ the concept of membership.
 Access to the digital environment is free and out there 24 hours by 7 days a week.
-We are partnering with the NAACP Health Committee, Aging in Montclair (AIM), Montclair Women’s Club, Toni’s Kitchen, the Montclair Public Library, Senior Bus Roundtable, Montclair Citizens for Rent Control (TOOM), and the Montclair Senior Housing Action Group (M SHAG) project to help us reach out to the community.
+We are partnering with the NAACP Health Committee, Aging in Montclair (AIM), Montclair Women’s Club, The Do Drop In, Toni’s Kitchen, the Montclair Public Library, Senior Bus Roundtable, Montclair Citizens for Rent Control (TOOM), Lifelong Montclair, and the Montclair Senior Housing Action Group (M SHAG) project to help us reach out to the community.

 Method for change